markocupic/gallery-creator-bundle/README.md

 Use this extension to create, display and manage photo albums in your [Contao](https://www.contao.org) installation.
  The Gallery Creator Bundle offers an album listing and an album detail view.
+ Since version 2.0.0 [markdown](https://www.markdownguide.org/) can be used to create the album description.

 ## Installation
-Please run the `composer require markocupic/gallery-creator-bundle` in your CLI to install the extension.
+Please use the Contao Manager or run `composer require markocupic/gallery-creator-bundle` in your CLI to install the extension.

 ## Lightbox
  As a lightbox we strongly recommend [Glightbox](https://biati-digital.github.io/glightbox/).